litchipi/website/data/blog/rust/containers_in_rust/part4.md

 pub fn generate_child_process(config: ContainerOpts) -> Result<Pid, Errcode> {
     let mut tmp_stack: [u8; STACK_SIZE] = [0; STACK_SIZE];
     let mut flags = CloneFlags::empty();

-    // Flags definition
+    // Flags definition here

-    match clone(
+    let res = unsafe { clone(
         Box::new(|| child(config.clone())),
         &mut tmp_stack,
         flags,
         Some(Signal::SIGCHLD as i32)
-    )
+    )};

-    {
+    match res {
          Ok(pid) => Ok(pid),
          Err(_) => Err(Errcode::ChildProcessError(0))
     }
 }
 ```

 Let's split this code to understand it properly:

 - We first allocate a raw array (aka buffer) of size `STACK_SIZE` that we define of size `1KiB`.
 This buffer will hold the [stack][whatis-stack] of the child process, note that this is different
 from the original C `clone` function (as detailed in [the nix::sched::clone documentation][docs-clone])

 - Secondly we will set the flags we want to activate, a complete list of the flags and their simple description is available
 [in the nix::sched::CloneFlags documentation][docs-CloneFlags], or directly [in the linux manual for clone(2)][man-clone].
 I'll skip the flags definition for their own separate parts as they deserve some proper explanation.

-- We then call the `clone` syscall, redirecting to our `child` function, with our `config` struct
+- We then call the `clone` syscall, which is *highly unsafe*, but we won't particularly care in our tutorial.
+This clone redirects to our `child` function, with our `config` struct as an argument,
-as an argument, the temporary stack for the process, the flags we set, along with the instruction to
+the temporary stack for the process, the flags we set, along with the instruction to
 send the parent process a `SIGCHLD` signal when the child exits.

 - If everything goes well, we get a process ID, or `PID` in short, a number identifying uniquely our
 process for the Linux kernel.
 We return this pid as we will store it in our container struct.

 ### A word about namespaces
 If you don't know what Linux namespaces are, I recommend reading the [Wikipedia article about it][wikipedia-linux-namespaces]